 Before you agree to have surgery, you should fully discuss the risks and benefits of the procedure being recommended with your surgeon.

 A number of other treatments are sometimes used to treat long-term back pain.
-However, they are not recommended by the National Institute for Health and Clinical Excellence (NICE) due to a lack of evidence about their effectiveness in treating non-specific back pain (back pain with no identified cause).
+However, they are not recommended by the National Institute for Health and Care Excellence (NICE) due to a lack of evidence about their effectiveness in treating non-specific back pain (back pain with no identified cause).

 - low level laser therapy – where low energy lasers are focused on your back to try to reduce inflammation and encourage tissue repair

 - interferential therapy (IFT) – where a device is used to pass an electrical current through your back to try to accelerate healing while stimulating the production of endorphins (the body’s natural painkillers)

 - therapeutic ultrasound – where ultrasound waves are directed at your back to accelerate healing and encourage tissue repair

 - transcutaneous electrical nerve stimulation (TENS) – where a TENS machine is used to deliver small electrical pulses to your back through electrodes (small sticky patches) that are attached to your skin; the pulses stimulate endorphin production and prevent pain signals travelling from your spine to your brain

 - lumbar supports – where cushions, pillows and braces are used to support your spine

 - traction – where a pulling force is applied to your spine